automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Staurikosaurus.md

 # Staurikosaurus
-## Description: Another primitive theropod of the Triassic period.
+## Another primitive theropod of the Triassic period.